Comprehensive Care For Women With Gynecologic Cancer

 Dr. Cardosi graduated summa cum laude from Christian Brothers University in his hometown of Memphis, Tennessee with a degree in Chemistry.
 He earned his medical degree from the University of Tennessee College of Medicine with high honors.
 He subsequently relocated to Tampa and received his residency training in obstetrics and gynecology at the University of South Florida, where he also served as Administrative Chief Resident.
 He went on to complete a subspecialty fellowship in Gynecologic Oncology at H. Lee Moffitt Cancer Center & Research Institute in Tampa, while simultaneously acting as an Instructor in the department of Obstetrics and Gynecology at the University of South Florida where he was responsible for resident education and training.

-Dr. Cardosi is board certified by the American Board of Obstetrics and Gynecology in both Ob/Gyn & Gynecologic Oncology and is currently a member of Alpha Omega Alpha Medical Honor Society, the American College of Obstetricians and Gynecologists, the Society of Gynecologic Oncology, the American Society of Clinical Oncologists and additional local medical societies.
+Dr. Cardosi is board certified by the American Board of Obstetrics and Gynecology in Ob/Gyn and Gynecologic Oncology with a Focused Practice Designation in Minimally Invasive Gynecologic Surgery.
+He is currently a member of Alpha Omega Alpha Medical Honor Society, the American College of Obstetricians and Gynecologists, the Society of Gynecologic Oncology, the American Society of Clinical Oncologists and additional local medical societies.

 Your Needs Are Our Priorities